 “Ti?
 What?” he put his red face close to mine.
 “What did you say?”

 “I thought this might have been Kazantzakis’ house?”
 I repeated

 He pulled me into the house.

 I made my apologies.
-He watched us all the way back over the beach, glaring as we passed the sun-worshippers, up the gentle slope towards the main road leading away.
+He watched us like a hawk all the way back over the beach, glaring at us as we passed the sun-worshippers, up the gentle slope towards the main road leading away.
 Out south.

 But this is a town named after war.

 Areopoli was the base of Petrobey Mavromichalis, the leader of the Maniots in the fight against the Ottoman Empire.
 Mavromichalis was such a great warrior that the Mani was never truly run by the Ottomans as the rest of Greece was.
 A precious independence, that the Maniots still cling to their psyche to this day.